AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A new use case has been added describing how to build a control group using a workflow in Campaign Standard.

-Information related to landing pages’ properties have been moved into a dedicated section.
+Information related to landing pages' properties have been moved into a dedicated section.
 [Read more](../../channels/using/configuring-landing-page.md)

 The Control Panel documentation has been integrated into the new collaborative documentation set.
 [Read more](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html)